GAWL Mentor Circles accept new members each year in November. A link to the Statement of Interest will be posted once

-If you have never been a part of a mentoring circle, it is a chance to bond with a small group of women and is very rewarding!
+If you have never been a part of a mentor circle, it is a chance to bond with a small group of women and is very rewarding!

 Mentor circles are limited to practicing attorneys with a valid bar license in any state.

 If you are currently in a mentoring circle, but would like to change mentoring circles for whatever reason, please notify your mentoring circle leader, and fill out this Statement of Interest.
 Current mentoring circle members who want to remain in their current circle do not need to fill out another application.